Thomas-Power/Data-Normalizer/README.md

 # Data-Normalizer
-System designed to gather market data from exchange websites RESTful API and prepare data into normalized sets for use by neural network.
+Spark procedure designed to gather market data from exchange websites RESTful API and prepare data into normalized sets for use by neural network.

 Featured libraries: